HRM-036: Use of Disaster Leave

 The Executive Vice President and Provost is responsible for:

-- Communicating the Use of Disaster Leave policy to school deans and others as applicable;
+- Communicating the Use of Disaster Leave policy to school deans, unit/department heads, and others as applicable.

-- Advising the academic areas on good practices of implementation; and
+- Advising the academic areas on good practices of implementation.

 - Serving as the primary resource on policies related to leave for faculty.

-- Discussing with the employee and department administration, if necessary, the impact of the employee’s leave on business operations;
+- Discussing with the employee and school/unit/department administration and UVA HR, if necessary, the impact of the employee’s leave on business operations.

-- Verifying that required documentation is obtained and maintained on file in accordance with record retention requirements; and
+- Verifying that required documentation is obtained and maintained on file in accordance with record retention requirements.

-- Ensuring that University services are maintained during the employee’s leave period.
+- Maintaining University services during the employee’s leave period.

-- Discussing with supervisor the impact of leave on school/unit business operations;
+- Discussing with their supervisor the impact of Disaster leave on school/unit/department business operations.

-- Providing the required documentation or verification as required in this policy; and
+- Providing the required documentation or verification as required in this policy.

 - Planning for continuation of important tasks during the absence.